thor-harsh/Project--R-20/README.md

 curtosis of Wavelet Transformed image (continuous)<br></br>
 entropy of image (continuous)<br></br>
 class (integer)<br></br>
-We will predict class Where class indicates whether or not a Bank Note was authentic.Here we make use of neuralnet and randomforest model to do this project.
+We will predict class Where class indicates whether or not a Bank Note was authentic.